Kotlin/kotlinx.coroutines/CONTRIBUTING.md

 If you feel like your case was already described and you have nothing to add, please still let us know about your interest by leaving a smiley (👍)!
 We use these as indicators of demand.

-Please not that there is no need to leave a comment in this case, though.
+Please note that there is no need to leave a comment in this case, though.
 "+1"-style remarks or questions about the progress on an issue do not bring anything new and only create noise, complicating the job of finding insight in the discussion.
 Please avoid this.
 We reserve the right to delete such comments.